Byongho96/TIL/JavaScript/01_JavaScript_Basics.md

 'Z' < 'a' // true
 ```

-**Equality Operator**
+### 2.6.3.
+Equality Operators

-Automatic type casting occurs, so not be used frequently
+Automatic type casting occurs, so should not be used frequently

 ```javascript
 const a = 1